msteknoadam/country_religion_predictor/README.md

-# flag_detection_tensorflow
+# Religion Predictor From Flag Data

-This project is made for flag detection using TensorFlow library.
+This project is made for predicting religion of a country using that country's flag specs to demonstrate Machine Learning using TensorFlow library.